TheLeaderDev/Code-Snippets/getUserinfo/README.md

-<h1 align="center">Usage Guide for shamsi_dateTime() Function</h1>
+<h1 align="center">Usage guide for getUserInfo() function</h1>
-<p align="center">This function converts the system or server Gregorian date and time into the Persian (Solar Hijri) calendar.
-Using this function, you can easily retrieve the year, month, day, hour, minute, second, and even the names of months and weekdays in Persian.</p>
+<p align="center">This function basically tells you everything about the user who visits your site.
+With it, you can see the user's IP, their browser and version, operating system, device type (mobile, tablet, or desktop), whether they're a bot or not, their dark mode preference, the request time, the current page URL and referrer — and even detailed IP info like their country, region, city, ISP, and local time.</p>

 <h4 align="center">Give me some energy ⭐ by starring this repo, thank you!</h4>
 <br>